 Think about your user when you write your content.
 If they aren’t very fashion forward then try giving them friendly advice like tips for choosing the best kind of jeans for their body-shape.
 If they are high fashion then give them the latest info on next season’s trends as soon as they have been displayed on the catwalk.

 These are just some SEO tips that are particularly relevant to fashion ecommerce websites but there is a lot more that you should be doing to optimise your fashion ecommerce website.
-Fashion ecommerce also works extremely well with other digital marketing techniques such as AdWords Remarketing, so try not to rely on SEO alone for your online presence.
+Fashion ecommerce also works extremely well with other digital marketing techniques including Social Media, so try not to rely on SEO alone for your online presence.